← More about keyboards

 If you are new to QMK macros, see my macro buttons post for an intro.

-Step 1: In your keymap.c, add a custom keycode for activating the macro and use the new keycode somewhere in your layout.
+Step 3: In your keymap.c file, add a custom keycode for activating the macro and use the new keycode somewhere in your layout.
 I’ll name it SELWORD, but you can call it anything you like.
+Use this keycode somewhere in your layout.

 enum custom_keycodes {